-The New York Analysis of Policy and Government concludes its review of the war on unalienable rights.
+The New York Analysis of Policy and Government continues its review of the reasons Obamacare had to be replaced.

 Government mandates for the inclusion of coverage for treatment modes unwanted and unneeded by many serves to unnecessarily increase costs.

 “Like the federal government, all states increase the cost of health insurance by requiring consumers to purchase certain types of coverage, whether or not they want it.
 Many states require consumers to purchase coverage for services that many consider quackery, such as acupuncture (12 states), chiropractors (44 states), and naturopathy (4 states).
 Thirty-three states require consumers to purchase at least 40 types of mandated coverage.
 States have also required consumers to purchase coverage for medical treatments that later proved harmful to health, such as hormone replacement therapy (4 states) and high-dose chemotherapy with autologous bone marrow transplant for breast cancer (at least 1 state, Minnesota).
 States impose many additional regulations on insurance pools, from premium taxes to rules limiting insurers’ ability to manage utilization.
 The Congressional Budget Office estimates that, on average, state regulations increase the cost of health insurance by 13 percent.
 States prevent individuals (and employers) from avoiding unwanted regulatory costs by prohibiting them from purchasing health insurance from states with more consumer-friendly regulations.